Hong Kong bottled water scandal

-The Hong Kong bottled water scandal is a procurement scandal of the Hong Kong government, after a couple was found to have misled the government into entering a fraudulent contract to supply bottled water from mainland China to government offices.
+The Hong Kong bottled water scandal is a procurement scandal of the Hong Kong government, after a couple was found to have misled the government into entering a fraudulent contract to supply bottled water from mainland China to government offices in 2025.
 It eroded public confidence in the integrity of the government's procurement procedures, leading to the first public apology from an official in six years.

 Background

 The Government Logistics Department (GLD) conducted an open tender in March 2025 to select suppliers of bottled drinking water for government departments after the expiry of the original contracts.
 Three months later, the GLD awarded a three-year contract to Xin Ding Xin Trade Co.
-Limited for supplying "Xin Le Guan Yin Shan" water, manufactured by Robust (Guangdong) Drinking Water's Guangzhou branch, to offices on Hong Kong Island and outlying islands starting from late June.
+Limited (鑫鼎鑫商貿有限公司; hereafter "XDX") for supplying "Xin Le Guan Yin Shan" (鑫樂觀音山) water, manufactured by Robust (Guangdong) Drinking Water's Guangzhou branch (乐百氏(广东)饮用水有限公司), to offices on Hong Kong Island and outlying islands starting from late June.
 "Happy" water made by Dongguan Dongwa Drinking Water Co.
 Limited was selected to supply offices in New Territories and Lantau Island, while "COOL" water, by tycoon Li Ka-shing's local retailer AS Watson, would be provided in Kowloon offices.
 The contract took effect on 23 June, and was publicly announced in late July.
 The government claimed that the new contracts would save taxpayers HK$16 million a year.

 It was the first time that government contracts for the provision of drinking water were awarded to non-local brands, immediately drawing attention and concerns from the public.
 Out of the two successful mainland Chinese water bids, Robust was named by Chinese national and provincial authorities in 2017 for health issues, including a breach of the microbiological limit and discovery of bromate in the sample.
 Many civil servants across Hong Kong chose to buy bottled water locally to avoid drinking the government-provided water as a result.

 Amidst growing safety concerns, Chief Executive John Lee confirmed that the bottled water complied with international standards and expressed his confidence in the tendering system, which he said was "effectively and stringently enforced" and requires independent certification for water quality.
 Lee said authorities would conduct random inspections as the government attached much importance to safety, and the contract would be immediately terminated if standards were not met.